JSydll/elepi/doc/development.md

 Before adding a new adventure image, please consider adding your quest(s) to one of the existing images.

-To reduce waiting times when switching between quests, all runtime dependencies of all quests contained in an adventure are already installed in the corresponding image.
+To reduce waiting times when switching between quests, _all runtime dependencies_ _of all quests contained in an adventure are already installed in the corresponding_ _image_.
 Therefore, only data that is directly related to the individual quest is installed or removed during runtime.
 This might need some special care when implementing the quests, though.